livz/livz.github.io/_posts/2017-07-17-using-tokens-in-Ubuntu-with-pgp.md

 ssb>  2048R/8463F3B0 2017-07-26 [expires: 2019-07-26]
 ```

-This can now be used a normal PGP key.
+* **Adjsut PIN caching** - The key above can now be used a normal PGP key.
 GnuPG will ask you for your user PIN on all operations.
-The default cache period
-for the PIN is infinite, but it can be adjusted in *~/.gnupg/gnupg-pkcs11-scd.conf*:
+The default cache period for the PIN is infinite, but it can be adjusted in *~/.gnupg/gnupg-pkcs11-scd.conf*:
 ```
 # Pin cache period in seconds; default is infinite.
 pin-cache 5